Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Defining the model from unification principles

+more specifically, from $\left( \bm{27},\bm{3} \right)^{(+)}$ part of it, while the antichiral representation $\left(\bm{\overline{27}} \,,\bm{\overline{3}} \right)^{(+)} $ is assumed to be projected away by the orbifold compactification procedure.
+Such a unification of fermion generations implies that the SUSY flavor problem \cite{Altmannshofer:2009ne,Gabbiani:1996hi} can be resolved even in the case of large neutrino mixings, while realistic Yukawa matrices can be straightforwardly obtained by the spontaneous breaking of the horizontal family symmetry \cite{Berezhiani:1985in,Maekawa:2002eh,Maekawa:2004qj}.
+Besides the massless fundamental superfields $(\bm{27},\bm{2})_{(1)}$ and $ (\bm{27},\bm{1})_{(-2)}$, the same $248$ representation contains also a massive $\E{6}$-adjoint $\(\bm{78},\bm{1}\)_{(0)}$ superfield that is kept in the spectrum until the trinification symmetry gets broken by \vevs in its components (for details of the symmetry breaking chain, see below).

 Below the $M_8$ scale, quadratic and cubic terms of heavy superfields from large $\E{6}$ representations such as bi-fundamental $\(\bm{650},\bm{1}\)_{(0)}$ etc are generated in the superpotential.
-The latter fields may develop \vevs triggering further breaking of the $\E{6}$ symmetry down to the trinification group \cite{Morais:2020odg}.
-Eventually, this process also induces a further breaking down to a SUSY LR-symmetric theory.
+The latter fields may develop \vevs effectively triggering further breaking of the $\E{6}$ symmetry down to the trinification group \cite{Morais:2020odg}.
+In the geometrical approach, \vevs in large $\E{6}$ representaions may mimic the effect of Wilson line \vevs in extra dimensions.
+Eventually, an analogical process also induces a further breaking down to a SUSY LR-symmetric theory.
 In particular, \vevs in heavy modes generate effective $\mu$-terms for adjoint $\(\bm{78},\bm{1}\)_{(0)}$ (and hence for $\Delta_{\rm L,R,C}$) superfield (called $\mu_{78}$ in Ref.~\cite{Camargo-Molina:2017kxd}), setting up $M_3$ scale.
 The mechanism of generation of large massive representations such as $\(\bm{650},\bm{1}\)_{(0)}$ or $\(\bm{78},\bm{1}\)_{(0)}$ from $\E{8}$ is beyond the scope of this article and left for future work.
-However, we assume that their size is given by the orbifolding scale.
+However, we assume that their size is given by the GUT scale.
 This way, the orbifolding mechanism may, in principle, be responsible for dynamical generation of all the scales in the high-scale SUSY theory given in \cref{E8-red-typeII-scales}, with a mild hierarchy between those.

 Following a close analogy with the previous work \cite{Camargo-Molina:2017kxd}, in this scenario every $\SU{3}{}$ gets broken by a rank- and SUSY-preserving \vev in the corresponding adjoint superfield.
 All $\SU{3}{L,R,C}$-adjoint superfields $\Delta_{\rm L,R,C}$ that emerge from the $\(\bm{78},\bm{1}\)_{(0)}$-rep upon $\E{6}$ breaking will gain a mass of the order of trinification $ ^3$ (T-GUT) breaking scale $M_3$, and thus do not play any role below that scale.